jenniferli97/NY-Apartment-Hunt/README.md

 # NY-Apartment-Hunt

-## Please see the app.R file for all code and comments.
+## Please see the app.R file within the NY-Apartment-Hunt-Test folder for all code and comments.